Read-The-Question/rtq-review/src/pages/md/papers/the-manchester-grammar-school--11-plus--maths--2011--arithmetic-1.md

 <div class='workings'>
 <div class='working'>

-Two digit numbers with first digit as $4$ are:
+Two digit numbers with their first digit as $4$ are:

 $
 \begin{matrix}